Sirupsen/sirupsen.github.io/_posts/2017-11-26-day-9-zero-to-mvp-in-30-days.md

 My assumptions now, are, a business who makes the leap for a preorder is someone I’m in active communication with.
 I don’t expect a landing page alone to be able to convert someone into prepaying for a B2B SaaS solution.

-So why ads?
+**So why ads?**

 They’re a cheap way for me to test my copy and assumptions at a larger scale than I currently can organically.
 For trying to get folks to preorder I want to have the best copy and value proposition I can possibly have with my current resources and traffic.

 Now, first time ad accounts usually offer bonuses that are quite generous for the scale were working with.
 I want to keep my spend below 200 dollars here.
-But LinkedIn for example will give you $50 credit to start with, taking advantage of this and similar bonuses stretches that small testing budget quite a bit farther.
+But LinkedIn, for example, will give you $50 credit to start with, taking advantage of this and similar bonuses stretches that small testing budget quite a bit farther.

 Each campaign on both Facebook and LinkedIn **are both running 3 different ads**.